Singular Ricci flows I: Basic properties of singular Ricci flows

 For $t^\prime < t$ close to $t$, let $X_{t'}\subset\M_{t'}$ be the result of flowing $X_t$ under $\D_{\t}$.
 Now $Y_t=X_t\cap \M_t^{> (R_{crit}(t)-1)}$ consists of $\eps$-neck points, and at such a point the scalar curvature is strictly increasing as a function of time.
 Hence there is a $\tau_1>0$ such that the worldline $\ga_m:[t-\tau_1,t]\ra\M$ of any $m\in Y_t$ satisfies

 for $t'\in [t-\tau_1,t)$.
 This implies that $R_{crit}(t')<R_{crit}(t)$ when $t'<t$ is close to $t$, again under the assumption (\ref{bigg}), which contradicts (\ref{eqn_r_crit_blows_up}). \end{proof}

-We now state a result about connecting a point in a singular Ricci flow to the time-zero slice by a curve whose length is quantitatively bounded, and along which the scalar curvature is quantitatively bounded.
+We now state a result about connecting a point in a singular Ricci flow $\M$ to the time-zero slice by a curve whose length with respect to the spacetime metric $g_{\M}$ is quantitatively bounded, and along which the scalar curvature is quantitatively bounded.
+This is similar to Proposition \ref{curve}.

 \begin{proposition} Let $\M$ be a singular Ricci flow.
 Given $T, R_0 < \infty$, there are $L = L(R_0, T) < \infty$ and $R_1 = R_1(R_0, T) < \infty$ with the following property.
 Suppose that $R(m_0)\leq R_0$, with $t_0 = \t(m_0) \leq T$.
 Then there is a time preserving curve $\ga:[0,t_0]\ra \M$ with $\gamma(t_0) = m_0$ and $\length(\ga)\leq L$ so that $R(\ga(t))\leq R_1$ for all $t\in [0,t_0]$. \end{proposition} \begin{proof} The proof is the same as that of Proposition \ref{curve}. \end{proof}